upfordev/ftdb/README.md

  The user can now re run the command above as many times as wanted to get the latest remote database copy mounted locally without any further server actions needed

-Server repeats step 1 any time it want to make a new database _"followable"_
+Server repeats step 1 any time it wants to make a new database _"followable"_

 Server repeats steps 2, 3 any time it wants to make a user able to _follow_ a _followable_ database